 Employers want to see that you have stayed long enough at previous employers to add value, learn new skills and build loyalty with the company.
 Too many jobs in a short time period might suggest that you won’t stick around for your next employer either.
 If there are gaps in your employment history, be prepared to have a conversation about it during an interview or simply note it in your resume.

-Submit your application and find jobs now with PeopleReady!
+Submit your application and find TEMPORARY jobs now with PeopleReady!

 At PeopleReady, we understand the job search can be intimidating That’s why we take pride in helping our associates prepare for the next step in their career.
-You can find jobs in a variety of industries 24/7 through our app, JobStack.
+You can find jobs in a variety of industries 24/7 on our website or through our app, JobStack.